 “A balanced diet is a cookie in each hand” Barbara Johnson

-You can also customize the thickness of the lemon glaze to your taste.
+You can customize the thickness of the lemon icing or glaze to your taste.
 Adding less lemon juice to the icing sugar will result in a thicker glaze.
 Or, if you prefer a thinner glaze try adding a little more lemon juice.

-But don’t take my word for it!
-Bake them yourselves and tag @marisasitaliankitchen on Instagram so I can see your creation!
+Bake them today and tag @marisasitaliankitchen on Instagram so I can see your creation!

 Lemon Ricotta Cookies